 - Via supported self assessment.

 We will use the assessment to identify your support needs, and to discuss how these could be met.
+The national eligibility threshold for carers sets out who is eligible for support.

 This might mean that we will provide support to you, or if you are not eligible for social care support, we will provide information, advice and guidance on alternative ways of getting the support you may require.